headmarsdengroup/headmarsdengroup.github.io/_posts/2025-10-10-winter-school.md

 <img src="/assets/images/texas-quantum-winter-school.jpg" alt="Winter school and NSF logo" style="width:400px; display:block; margin: auto;">

 This winter school aims to build intuition for open system dynamics in the context of chemistry.
-More information can be found <a href="https://www.texquantum.com/home">here</a> , with a scholarship application deadline of October 24th, 2025.
+More information can be found <a href="https://www.texquantum.com/home">here</a> , with a scholarship application deadline of <b>October 24th, 2025.</b>

 {: .text-justify}